What is Zakat?

 • How is it distributed?

-Zakat has to be distributed first in the locality where it is collected to any of the categories that can receive it and it is up to the person in authority or those he delegates to decide which categories are most in need of attention, as long as they fall within the stipulated parameters.
+Zakat has to be distributed first in the locality where it is collected to any of the categories that can receive it and it is the power of the person of authority or those delegated by him to decide which categories are the most in need of attention, as long as they are within the stipulated parameters.

-The people who fall within the categories that can receive Zakat can request the organizations or persons in charge of distributing it to give it to them, and these same organizations and persons can distribute it to needy people without them requesting it.
+People who fall into the categories that can receive Zakat can ask the organizations or people in charge of distributing it to give it to them, and these same organizations and people can distribute it to needy people without their request.